 Financial Matters/Limitation of Liability

-MCCC shall have a calendar fiscal year beginning January 1 and ending each December 31.
-On or before June 1 of each year, the MCCC Board shall prepare and circulate to each Member a proposed annual budget for the following calendar fiscal year, comprised of budgeted operating costs, other expenses, capital costs and other revenues and expense categories, which budget will be subject to review, adjustment and/or approval for the next year by the affirmative majority vote of Voting Members at the Annual Meeting, to be held each June.
-During each fiscal year, the approved MCCC budget and individual line items therein may be adjusted by the Board in order to reflect actual costs incurred; changes in estimated expenses, costs or revenues; or reallocation of budgeted costs and expenses, with any such adjustments promptly reported to all MCCC members.
-Each User Group shall be responsible for determining and providing amounts to MCCC’s Executive Director by June 30 of each fiscal year, which will be invoiced to participating User Group members for the following year’s participation and other shared fees and expenses and as otherwise provided in the Bylaws.
+MnCCC shall have a calendar fiscal year beginning January 1 and ending each December 31.
+On or before June 1 of each year, the MnCCC Board shall prepare and circulate to each Member a proposed annual budget for the following calendar fiscal year, comprised of budgeted operating costs, other expenses, capital costs, and other revenues and expense categories, which budget will be subject to review, adjustment, and/or approval for the next year by the affirmative majority vote of Voting Members at the Annual Membership Meeting.
+During each fiscal year, the approved MnCCC budget and individual line items therein may be adjusted by the Board in order to reflect actual costs incurred; changes in estimated expenses, costs, or revenues; or reallocation of budgeted costs and expenses, with any total budget adjustments over 5% promptly reported to all MnCCC members.
+Each User Group shall be responsible for determining and providing amounts to MnCCC’s Executive Director by June 30 of each fiscal year, which will be invoiced to participating User Group members for the following year’s participation and other shared fees and expenses and as otherwise provided in the Bylaws.

-Member agrees to promptly pay its proportional share of all MCCC expenses, as well as its User Group fees or other contributions upon receipt of and in the manner designated in MCCC invoices, and to pay or reimburse MCCC for its reasonable attorney’s fees or other costs incurred in enforcement of the Agreement (collectively, “Costs”).
-All software licenses and similar agreements will include comparable provisions for User Group Member, or for licensee User Group participants, who are not eligible for MCCC membership as defined in Article III above.
+Member agrees to promptly pay its proportional share of all MnCCC expenses, as well as its User Group fees or other contributions upon receipt of and in the manner designated in MnCCC invoices, and to pay or reimburse MnCCC for its reasonable attorney’s fees or other costs incurred in enforcement of the Agreement (collectively, “Costs”).
+All software licenses and similar agreements will include comparable provisions for User Group Member, or for licensee User Group participants, who are not eligible for MnCCC membership as defined in Article III above.
 Member will be temporarily ineligible to vote if and for as long as any invoice(s) and any interest or other expenses remain unpaid.
-Minnesota Statutes Chapter 118A shall govern all depositories and investments of MCCC funds.
+Minnesota Statutes Chapter 118A shall govern all depositories and investments of MnCCC funds.

-The Board may, at its discretion and from time to time, determine that an assessment is necessary to insure the financial integrity of the MCCC, to operate and maintain the MCCC or to carry out other purposes of the MCCC pursuant to this Agreement.
-Such assessments shall be in a form, manner and amount as determined by the Board, and shall be payable to MCCC by Member and other members in the manner specified by the Board, provided that any proposed assessment of Member that exceeds the amount of $50,000 will not be binding unless and until such assessment has also been ratified by a majority of the applicable County Board of Commissioners or other ultimate governing bodies of those Voting Members present and voting at the Annual Meeting, or at a special meeting of all MCCC Voting Members called, noticed and held for such purpose.
+The Board may, at its discretion, determine that an assessment is necessary to insure the financial integrity of MnCCC, to operate and maintain MnCCC, or to carry out other purposes of MnCCC pursuant to this Agreement.
+Such assessments shall be in a form, manner, and amount as determined by the Board, and shall be payable to MnCCC by Member and other members in the manner specified by the Board – provided that any proposed assessment of Member that exceeds the amount of $50,000 – will not be binding unless and until such assessment has also been ratified by a majority of the applicable County Board of Commissioners or other ultimate governing bodies of those Voting Members present and voting at the Annual Meeting, or at a special meeting of all MnCCC Voting Members called, noticed, and held for such purpose.

+MnCCC shall be considered a separate and distinct public entity to which the Members have transferred all responsibility and control for actions taken pursuant to this Agreement.
+MnCCC shall comply with all laws and rules that govern a public entity in the State of Minnesota and shall be entitled to the protections of Minnesota Statutes §466.

+MnCCC shall fully defend, indemnify, and hold harmless the Members against all claims, losses, liability, suits, judgments, costs, and expenses by reason of the action or inaction of the Board and/or employees and/or the agents of MnCCC.
+This Agreement to indemnify and hold harmless does not constitute a waiver by any participant of limitations on liability provided under Minnesota Statutes §466.04.